 How Trends in Symptom Severity can Influence the Future of RTL

 The analysis of this sample provides insight into which concussion symptom clusters burden students the most during their return to school.
 Students consistently rated symptoms from the headache-migraine, cognitive, and sleep clusters as the most severe.
-This finding can help guide the provision of supports, such as strategies and adjustments to increase student alertness and attention during lectures, as these three symptom clusters ultimately impact the ability to learn and retain new information (Gioia et al., 2016).(Dachtyl & Morales, 2017; Ketcham et al., 2017; Wright et al., 2020).
+This finding can help guide the provision of supports, such as strategies and adjustments, to increase student alertness and attention during lectures, as these three symptom clusters ultimately impact the ability to learn and retain new information (Gioia et al., 2016).
+Further, the burden of headache-migraine, cognitive, and sleep symptoms during the return the school emphasize the need for SLP involvement in the RTL process.
+Speech-language pathologists can provide the clinical skills to deliver interventions to address cognitive challenges as well as psychoeducation on headache management and sleep hygiene to assist students as they manage their symptom during the return to school (Dachtyl & Morales, 2017; Ketcham et al., 2017; Wright et al., 2020).

 With an improved knowledge of perceived symptom severity and recovery trajectory, educators and clinicians can be better prepared with interventions that address how a student’s symptoms may impact their academics (Harmon et al., 2019).
 As previously stated, students with the highest levels of post-injury test one symptom severity required more post-injury tests to complete the protocol, corresponding to a longer recovery and may require higher tiered academic supports, such as a 504 Plan (McAvoy et al., 2018).
 This is a critical finding for RTL because it provides educators with an indicator of who is at risk for a longer recovery.
-McAvoy et al. (2018) Future research should consider the evaluation of severity cut-off scores that trigger the implementation of specific RTL interventions to manage symptoms and prevent academic challenges.
-It is also important for educators and clinicians to be mindful that females tend to be more symptomatic than males when assessing student needs and implementing supports.Tamura et al. (2020) (Tamura et al., 2020)
+It also underscores the importance of providing earlier access to SLP intervention as students return to school to optimize symptom resolution and prevent symptom prolongation.
+McAvoy et al. (2018) highlights the prolonged duration of time it requires for schools to determine students eligible for Tier 2 or 3 special education services.
+To best serve the needs of students returning to school post-concussion, it is imperative to facilitate quicker access to school-based clinicians, such as SLPs.

+It is important for educators and clinicians to be mindful of the differences in symptom reporting between females and males.
+With a smaller subset of the same sample from the present study, Tamura et al. (2020) identified that females required, on average, two days longer than males to achieve complete RTP, a difference that was most influenced by females requiring, on average, two more full days to achieve RTL (Tamura et al., 2020).
+Findings from both Tamura et al. (2020) and the present study provide evidence that females are at risk to report more symptoms post-concussion and require a longer duration to complete RTL and RTP; therefore, SLPs and other school staff need to be mindful of this difference and prepared to intervene earlier to prevent prolonged recovery.

 Study Limitations